prathamesh-sonpatki/o11y-wiki/README.md

 Time series is a collection of data points indexed in time order.
-By storing data against successive equally spaced points in time, organizations can understand the underlying causes of trends or systemic patters over time.
+By storing data against successive equally spaced points in time, organizations can understand the underlying causes of trends or systemic patterns over time.

 ## U